davidkuda/bellevue/README.md

 export SESSION_SECRET="randomly-genearted-secret--see-Makefile"
 ```
 ## Run the website!
-Run the with `go run ./cmd/web/`.
+Install go packages with `go mod tidy` and then run the website with `go run ./cmd/web/`.
 If all went correctly, you should be able to see it at [http://localhost:8875](http://localhost:8875).